phereford/DPLibrary/README.md

 curl -v -XPOST http://api.dp.la/v2/api_key/YOUR_EMAIL@example.com
 ```

+You will receive an email with an api key (should take less than 5
+minutes).

-Second step: before making any api calls you will need to set your api
+2) Before making any api calls you will need to set your api
 key in your application.
-To do that, run:
+To do that, do the following:

 ```
 DPLibrary.api_key = '<API KEY GOES HERE>'
 ```

+If you are using a rails app, putting this in a config/initializer makes
+the most sense.

 ## Usages